youngethan4/All-In-One/README.md

 android play store before coding in swift will begin.

 The login activity contains two seperate threads. one for logging in and one for creating an account.
-By swiping right or left or using the tabs on top, the user can navigate to the thread they need to use.
+By swiping right or left or using the tabs on top, the user can navigate to the fragment they need to use.
 Right now, there is one game mode that the user will have access to after logging in.
 This mode times you as you play, and that time is the score.
 There is an option for 30 cards though making the game a bit more challenging.